 - All submissions due Friday, March 19, 2021

-- The essay should be a maximum of 500 words
+- The essay should be in 5 paragraph form and have a maximum length of 500 words

 - The HCA Annual Town Dinner is at Tavistock Country Club – Date TBD